ande3577/redmine_advanced_git_permissions/README.markdown

 ## Installation

-# Setup a smart http server following the instructions provided on the
-redmine website
-# Clone the plugin to: plugins/redmine_advanced_git_permissions
+1. Clone the plugin to: plugins/redmine_advanced_git_permissions
-# Migrate the database
+1. Migrate the database
 > rake redmine:plugins:migrate RAILS_ENV=production
-# Restart the server
+1. Restart the server

+## Git Setup

+1. Enable WS and generate a secret key
+1. Setup a smart http server following the instructions provided on the redmine website
+1. Copy hooks/update and correct the host address and secret key
+1. Include a copy of the update hook in all git repositories (or set it up as a template)

 ## Usage